 • Increasing investment in transport assets

-• Facilitating the development of the telecommunications sector
+• Facilitating the development of the telecommunications and waste management sectors

 • Mobilizing domestic pension funds into infrastructure projects